 Your 2 year old can also get funded early learning and childcare if you get one of these benefits:

-Job Seeker's Allowance (income based)
+Income-based Job Seeker's Allowance

-any income related element of Employment and Support Allowance
+Income-related Employment and Support Allowance

-Incapacity or Severe Disablement Allowance
+Severe Disablement Allowance

 State Pension Credit